tuukkaviitanen/messenger/README.md

 LIVE ON RENDER: https://messenger-app-3ztg.onrender.com.
 Running as a free tier service so it might take some time to start up.

+Working hours for the Full Stack Project -course are in the `working_hours.md` file in the root of the repository.

 ## Summary

 Node server has a [REST API](https://www.ibm.com/topics/rest-apis) using [Express](https://expressjs.com/) and WebSockets server using [Socket.io](https://socket.io/).

 Users are validated and stored in a [PostgreSQL](https://www.postgresql.org/) database through [TypeORM](https://typeorm.io/).
-Encrypted private messages are also stored in the postgres database, while global chat is stored in a [Redis](https://redis.io/) database for one hour.
+Encrypted private messages are also stored in the postgres database, while global chat messages are stored in a [Redis](https://redis.io/) database for one hour.

 REST API is used for user management and WebSockets are used to transport messages between users real-time.

 Project is built with [TypeScript](https://www.typescriptlang.org/).
 [Zod](https://zod.dev/)-library is used to validate all inbound data at runtime as TypeScript types exist only until it is compiled into JavaScript.
 [ESLint](https://eslint.org/) is used to enforce coding-style and format.
 Both frontend and backend ESLint setups are based on [XO](https://github.com/xojs/xo) rule set.

+### User instructions

+New user can be created on the login page.
+Logging in with your user opens the global chatroom.
+There you can chat with everyone currently using the app.
+These messages are saved for one hour and then deleted.

+Online users are shown in the bottom right corner of the page.
+Another online user can be clicked to open a private chatroom with them.
+Existing chatrooms are shown on the right.
+Private messages are stored indefinitely.

+Multiline message field can be toggled on the bottom left corner for longer messages or ASCII art.

 ## Docker